snigdhabanda/snigdha/technical.markdown

 In the 0-1 program, I ran experiments with open-source and commerical LLMs and designed a second brain for physicians to accelerate knowledge building in academic hospitals.

 In a canonical clinical database, physicians spend 1-4 hrs/day reading patient notes before and after visits, and up to 8 minutes answering natural language questions.
 These factors decrease clinical diagnostic and prognostic accuracy at the point-of-care and increase clinical burnout.
-Motivated by my own priors from medical school, I worked to develop a LLM-based patient control dashboard that empowered physicians with natural language queries, the parsing of unstructured medical notes into structured ouputs, data visualizations, and intelligent analysis of actions performed.
+Motivated by my own priors from medical school, I worked to develop a LLM-based patient control dashboard that empowered physicians with natural language queries, the parsing of unstructured medical notes into structured ouputs, data visualizations, and intelligent analysis of user actions.

-- Tested performance of 15 open-source clinically fine-tuned models on Hugging Face against commercial LLMs like Claude Opus and GPT-4 on question-answering
+- Tested performance of 15 open-source clinically fine-tuned modelsagainst commercial LLMs on question-answering
 - Designed a platform to turn unstructured clinical notes into structured outputs
-- Developed orchestration tools for LLM actions
+- Developed orchestration tools for LLM queries

 I established partnerships with 500+ bed hospitals, joined the Artificial Board of AI in Medicine, met with 100+ physicians and researchers, wrote product roadmaps and engineering designs, and coded daily.